 This busy Newtown family of four needed a larger, updated kitchen to serve as its base of operations, but the homeowners wanted to avoid expanding into living space or building an addition.
-Ernst Brothers devised a way to achieve their objectives.
+Ernst Brothers devised a creative solution to yield a satisfying kitchen expansion.

 Working within the home’s existing footprint, Ernst engaged in some resourceful thievery, robbing a mere two feet from adjoining garage.
 The added square footage made all the difference, enabling Ernst to create a warm and welcoming hub for the family’s activities that is both efficient and spacious.

 By enlarging the passage between the dining room and kitchen and installing a window in the new mudroom, the kitchen is now bathed in natural light.
 Painted inset floor-to-ceiling perimeter cabinetry, anchored by the mahogany island and sanded-in-place oak flooring, creates an inviting transitional-style space.
 Elegant Hudson Valley lighting in glass and polished nickel, Taj Mahal quartzite countertops and a mosaic backsplash tile enhance the clean lines and bright openness of the room.

 Ernst also added a handsome mahogany floor-to-ceiling bar, a dramatic counterpoint to the kitchen’s island, in the passageway between the dining and kitchen areas.

 Completion Date: June 2014